How to Fix NVIDIA Driver Crashing in Windows 10

 Change Power Management Setting

 Usually, there are three power-saving plans on our computer.
-They are Balanced mode, High-performance mode, and Power saver mode of which Balance mode is recommendable but sometimes there is a chance that power is saving drivers effects the process of your graphics card.
+They are Balanced mode, High-performance mode, and Power saver mode, of which Balance mode is recommendable, but sometimes there is a chance that power-saving drivers affect the process of your graphics card.

 It depends on the power-saving mode you have chosen.
-So to prevent that you can simply set your computer in High-performance mode and do a minor change in your graphics setting.
+So, to prevent that, you can set your computer in High-performance mode and make a minor change in your graphics setting.
 This can Fix NVIDIA Driver Crashing.
+Click Here to learn about NVIDIA Cuda Cores

-• A dialogue box will open showing your power plan.
-Set it to High-performance mode.
+3. A dialogue box will open, showing your power plan.
+Please set it to High-performance mode.high performance

-• After that click on the ‘Change in plan’ written right in front of High performance.
+4. After that, click on the ‘Change in plan‘ written right before High Performance.change plan

-• Another dialogue box will open.
-If you see there will be an ‘Advance power setting’ written at the bottom.
-Click on it.
+5. Another dialogue box will open.
+If you see, an ‘Advance power setting‘ will be written at the bottom.
+Click on it.edit plan

-• Expand PCI Express and make sure ‘Link state power management’ is Off.
+6. Expand PCI Express and ensure ‘Link state power management‘ is Off.link state power management

-• Now close all the tabs, go to your desktop.
+7. Now close all the tabs and go to your desktop.
 Right-click and go to the NVIDIA control panel.

-• Click on the Power management mode to ‘Prefer maximum performance.
+9. Click on the Power management mode to ‘Prefer maximum performance.’power management mode

 See Also: 20 Free & Paid Video Stabilizer Software For Windows